9bitofcode/hourly-echo/CONTRIBUTING.md

-# Welcome to 9 Bit of Code contributing guide
+# Welcome to Codinasion contributing guide

 Thank you for investing your time in contributing to our project!
 Any contribution you make will be reflected on [twitter.com/hourly_echo][1] :sparkles:.